jsa4000/homelab-ops/README.md

 - [ ] Internal and external ingresses can be accesses.
 - [ ] Check all the volumes are created and used.
 - [ ] Check all the targets in Prometheus dashboard are healthy.
+- [ ] Multi-Attach error for volume "pvc-XYZ".
+Volume is already used by pod(s)

 > (*) Some applications are intended to be in error or pending states...